mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-As you can see above code we have Node class that store the value of item and the next item that create connection to the next item.
+As you can see above code we have a Node class that stores the value of the item and the next item that creates a connection to the next item.

 ### Arrays vs Linked Lists: